 Recently, my fiancée and I made a cross-country move.
 We meandered our way down the Pacific Coast from our former home in Olympia, Washington, visiting friends in California along the way, and eventually arrived at our new city-of-residence: Austin, Texas.
 We had precisely $1500 in our bank account when we arrived, largely due to the many pleasures and various alcohols of which we partook in the gloriously seductive city of San Francisco.
 We had no jobs and only a few friends in Austin.

-So, here I am in guest room at a friend’s house – and by “friend”, I mean a really awesome guy of whom I’ve become increasingly and exponentially fond who took us in when we’d only known him for three weeks.
-I have no car, and the fiancée is working and living out of town for the moment.
-I am residing in this guest room with a pissed off rabbit and an eight week-old kitten whose demonic personality is only just becoming apparent.
+So, here I am in guest room at a friend’s house – and by “friend”, I mean a really awesome guy who took us in when we’d only known him for three weeks.
+I have no car, and the fiancée is working and living in San Antonio temporarily.
+I am residing in this guest room with a pissed-off rabbit and an eight week-old kitten whose demonic personality is only just becoming apparent.

 Stage is set.
 Let the drinking commence.

 Stress drinking is an important ritual that allows us to control something (the way we feel, the volume of alcohol we drink, the Universe – if you’re drunk enough you begin to believe this) when our own personal world devolves into chaos.
 Whether your stress comes from a breakup, an eviction, a heavy workload, or just because sometimes life gets stressful even when everything is going right, stress drinking can be a useful tool in blowing off a little steam.

 The guidelines, of course, conform to those I’ve previously mentioned: don’t over-drink because the hangover isn’t going to help with the stress level, stay safe, don’t go getting STDs and DUIs and other unpleasant three-lettered acronyms for horrible things, blah blah blah, etc., ad nauseum.